Anthony Cains

-Anthony Gerald (Tony) Cains (28 December 1936 – 4 November 2020) was a bookbinder, book conservator, and director of conservation at the Library of Trinity College Dublin.
+Anthony Gerald (Tony) Cains (28 December 1936 – 4 November 2020) was an English bookbinder, book conservator, and director of conservation at the Library of Trinity College Dublin.
 Cains was known for his conservation and rebinding of many significant manuscripts including the 8th-century Book of Mulling for Trinity College Dublin, the early medieval Stowe Missal for the Royal Irish Academy, and the 15th-century Ellesmere Manuscript of Chaucer's Canterbury Tales for the Huntington Library.

 Early life and training

 Cains was born in London in 1936, the only child of Alfred and Vera Cains.
 He grew up in Kilburn, a London suburb.
 While his father served in the army during World War II, a young Cains was evacuated to the New Forest.
 In the 1950s, he performed military service in the catering corps.
 He had an interest in becoming a gunsmith, but his father encouraged him to pursue bookbinding.

 Cains studied at the London College of Printing and was an apprentice bookbinder with Messrs E. A. Neale from 1953 to 1960.
 He worked as an assistant to bookbinder Sydney (Sandy) Cockerell (son of Douglas Cockerell) from 1961 to 1965, and then briefly as a bookbinder for HMSO Bindery in 1965 before setting up his own workshop in St Albans.
 Cains was also a part-time instructor at Camberwell School of Art and Crafts, the London College of Printing, and the Farnham School of Art.